Biologically Plausible Learning via Bidirectional Spike-Based Distillation: Method

 The local loss for Type~1 neurons in layer $i$ (for $i=1, \dots, L-1$), denoted $\mathcal{L}_i$, is defined as:

 where $\lambda$ is a hyperparameter that controls the penalty strength for suppressing spurious correlations between non-corresponding voltage pairs.
 The local loss for Type~2 neurons, $\mathcal{L}'_i$, is defined analogously, with its formulation provided in Appendix~\ref{app:BSD_gradients}.
 Compared with InfoNCE loss commonly used in contrastive learning scenarios, ReCo loss avoids penalizing negatively correlated voltage pairs between $\mathbf{V}_i$ and $\hat{\mathbf{V}}_i$, thereby introducing enhanced flexibility and representational richness to learned embeddings while preserving alignment objectives.
+We provide a more detailed justification for adopting the ReCo loss in Appendix~\ref{app:reco_justification}.
 Considering criterion \textbf{C2} (local synaptic plasticity without global error signals), we employ \texttt{detach()} operations to truncate the computational graph between layers, ensuring that each neuron's loss only propagates learning signals to synaptic weights connected to its dendrites.
 As a result, the gradient of the local loss $\mathcal{L}_i$ with respect to the feedforward weights $\mathbf{W}_{i-1}$ (for $i=2, \dots, L-1$) is given by:

 where $B$ denotes the batch size, $\mathbf{s}_{i-1,k}$ represents the spike output vector of Type~1 neurons from layer $i-1$ for the $k$-th sample, and $\mathcal{L}_i$ denotes the local loss for neurons in layer $i$.
+This locally computed gradient is then used to update the feedforward synaptic weights via a standard gradient descent step for $i=2, \dots, L-1$:

-The gradient update formula for $\boldsymbol{\Theta}$ takes an analogous form, and the detailed gradient derivations for both $\mathbf{W}$ and $\mathbf{\Theta}$ are presented in Appendix~\ref{app:BSD_gradients}.
+where the superscripts 'new' and 'old' denote the weights after and before the update, and $\eta_{\mathbf{W}}$ is the learning rate for the feedforward weights.
+A symmetric update rule, also based on its corresponding local gradient, is applied to the backward weights $\boldsymbol{\Theta}$.
+The detailed gradient derivations for both $\mathbf{W}$ and $\mathbf{\Theta}$ are presented in Appendix~\ref{app:BSD_gradients}.
 The total loss for Type 1 neurons is defined as:

 where the top-layer loss is defined as $\mathcal{L}_{\text{top}} = \sum_{k=1}^{B} \mathcal{L}_{\text{CE}}(\mathbf{v}_{L,k}, \hat{\mathbf{v}}_{L,k})$, where $\mathcal{L}_{\text{CE}}$ represents the cross-entropy loss.
 The total loss for Type 2 neurons, $\mathcal{L'}_{\text{total}}$, is defined symmetrically.
 As all information processing can be separated within a single neuronal compartment, the feedforward and backward distillation processes do not require strict temporal separation and can learn simultaneously, thereby satisfying \textbf{C3} (non-two-stage training).
 For classification tasks, during inference, the predicted label for input $\mathbf{x}$ is determined by computing cosine similarity between the ensemble of output spikes $\mathbf{s}_L$ and the spike trains corresponding to all candidate labels.
 The detailed training and inference procedures for RNN architectures are presented in Appendix~\ref{app:rnn_derivations}.